ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 Parameters described above.

-A delegator won't be added to a validator if the combination of their weights and all other validator's delegators' weight is larger than $Max\;Weight$.
+A delegator won't be added to a validator if the combination of their weights and all other validator's delegators' weight is larger than $MaxWeight$.
 Note that this must be true at any point in time.

 <!-- vale off -->
-Note that setting $MaxValidatorWeightFactor$ to 1 disables delegation since the $Max\;Weight = Validator.Weight$.
+Note that setting $MaxValidatorWeightFactor$ to 1 disables delegation since the $MaxWeight = Validator.Weight$.
 <!-- vale on -->

 ## Notes on Percentages